mubaarak2002/Decision-Trees/README.md

  | "normal"          | Plot the normal distribution of the accuracy for all three Classification Methods over 10 Folds  |

  ### Hyperparameter Tuning - Depth
  Instead of providing a speific `<depth>` integer argument to build the tree with, inputing `tune` as the argument will run hyperparameter tuning on the dataset first to find the optimal depth and will proceed to use that value.
+NOTE: This is a very resource intensive task.

 ## Reccomended Depth Parameters